thinklikeadesigner/news-explorer-frontend/CR.md

  - [X] <!--3.38--> There are no validation errors.
 COMPLETE http://joxi.ru/V2Vw0Z0Ck1kn5A invalid css value: http://joxi.ru/xAe4ZqZcXWXy92 Incorrect class name: http://joxi.ru/Q2KwkNkCvzvea2, pseudo-classes should be assigned only in css
 COMPLETE `<div>` can't be a direct descendant of `ul`: http://joxi.ru/823yGPGu8E8dlr Please, correct all similar issues
-- [ ] <!--3.38--> Semantic HTML is used, meaning that semantic tags are used.
+- [x] <!--3.38--> Semantic HTML is used, meaning that semantic tags are used.
 All elements are used correctly (e.g. a paragraph must be a paragraph, a list must be a list).
-FIXME The DOM tree structure doesn't consist only of <div> containers.
+COMPLETE The DOM tree structure doesn't consist only of <div> containers.
-MAKEME The links in the footer should be inside a list.
+ The links in the footer should be inside a list.
 Optional, but highly recommended: the list inside nav.
-MAKEME The "search" form should be a `<form>`
+COMPLETE The "search" form should be a `<form>`
 - [x] <!--3.38--> The correct approach is chosen for positioning elements, and is described using the correct syntax.
 For example, when positioning an element absolutely, its parent block is relatively positioned.
 - [x] <!--3.38--> flex or grid layout are used to arrange elements.
 - [x] <!--3.38--> Infrastructural project files are created using CRA.